ANSXX/NumberGuessGame/README.md

 - This game is for entertainment purposes and does not require any external libraries or dependencies.
 - Respectful language is encouraged when playing the game, and the use of inappropriate language is discouraged.

-Enjoy playing Chinlagame!
+Enjoy playing NumberGuessGame!
 Have fun guessing the number!